Resources

 • No-lapse policy: Under the no-lapse guarantee, if the premium is paid under a designated time period, the policy does not lapse.

 • Avoid adding riders/add-ons: The addition of riders makes a basic plan more comprehensive.
-These are additional services that help the policyholder customise the plan to meet his individual needs.
+These additional services help the policyholder customise the plan to meet his individual needs.
 However, they come with an additional cost.
 Bundling of riders may increase the overall amount of the premium to be paid towards a Term Pan.
-Therefore, the choice to add riders must be wisely made and the amount of premium should be calculated before purchasing a policy.
+Therefore, the choice to add riders must be wisely made, and the premium amount should be calculated before purchasing a policy.

-Some points to remember regarding Reinstatement Period in Term Insurance are as follows.
+Some points to remember regarding the Reinstatement Period in Term Insurance are as follows.

 • An application to reinstate is to be given to the insurer.
-A standard revival form needs to be filled out and some additional formalities may be included according to the terms and conditions of the insurer.
+A standard revival form needs to be filled out, and some additional formalities may be included according to the insurer's terms and conditions.

-• A medical checkup may be required as proof of the good health of the policyholder.
+• A medical checkup may be required as proof of the policyholder's good health.
 This may depend on the requirements of an insurer.
 Most insurance companies facilitate medical checkups at home or in designated clinics.

 • It is important to note the revival period of the Term Plan.
 There is a specific period after the grace period in which a policy can be revived.
-This period should be taken note of and the revival application should be sent during this period.
+This period should be noted, and the revival application should be sent during this period.
 Please read the policy document for detailed information.

 • Reinstatement is a more economical option than buying a new policy.